Read this article in DE?

 After all, if you start a business on Amazon, you want it to be profitable.

 In fact, you have to make profits, or you don't have a business.

 And of course, you have to keep in mind costs per unit, shipping costs, taxes, etc..

-At the end of the day, if your margin is great, you will make money, and if your margin is bad, it doesn't really matter what you do.
+At the end of the day, if your margin is high, you will make money, and if your margin is low, you won't make money.

-So if you want to know how much Amazon FBA Fees are, you've come to the right place.
+If you want to learn more about Amazon FBA fees, you've come to the right place.